alj92/Microprocessors/README.md

 # Microprocessors
-Repository for Physics Year 3 microprocessors lab
+Repository for Physics Year 3 microprocessors lab.

-A simple assembly program for PIC18 microprocessor, that counts to 100, putting the current count value out onto PORTB
+Repository contains Assembly files used alongside the PIC18F87K22 microprocessor.

+The main project builds a functioning heart rate sensor and can be found in the master_V5.4 branch.